Mumbai: Uber's pricing on Taxi Strike Day takes commuters for a shock ride

-As black-and-yellow taxis stayed off the roads to protest against app-based cab services like Uber, the latter used the opportunity to fleece hassled customers, by hiking its minimum fare five times to a whopping Rs 750
+As black-and-yellow taxis stayed off roads to protest against app-based cab services like Uber, the latter used the opportunity to fleece customers, by hiking its minimum fare to a whopping Rs 750

 It was the ultimate irony.
 Black-and-yellow taxi drivers went on a strike yesterday to protest against app-based aggregators such as Uber and Ola and, in the process, ensured that their counterparts driving for the companies had one of their best days ever, with fares skyrocketing to three and even five times the normal rates.

 A group of black-and-yellow taxi drivers relax on a rare holiday.
 Pic/Sameer Markande

 For the customers of these cab services, however, the day was the polar opposite of good, with Mumbaikars getting one of the first real tastes of the ‘dynamic pricing’ that has made Uber find itself at the receiving end of much criticism at home in the United States and in several other countries where it operates.

 Booking a cab on the Uber app, many customers found that they would have to shell out a whopping Rs 750 as the minimum fare (for 5 km) as against the usual Rs 150.
 For every additional kilometre, the fare quoted was Rs 65, against the Rs 13-17 charged normally.
 The situation was similar for customers of Ola as well.

 A commuter uses the Uber app on her smartphone.
 Pic/Getty Images

 This meant that Rs 750, which would have allowed you to travel more than 50 km in an Uber cab on an ordinary day would be good only for one-tenth of that yesterday (see graphic).
 While angry users took to social media to express their shock and anger, with one Twitter user denouncing the move as ‘daylight robbery’, executives of the companies said simple economics was at play, invoking the rules of demand and supply.

 Up, up and away